Shane Battier: Memphis Grizzlies (2001–2006)

-Battier was selected by the Grizzlies with the sixth pick of the first round of the 2001 NBA draft.
+Battier was selected by the Vancouver Grizzlies with the sixth pick of the first round of the 2001 NBA draft.
 At the time, the Grizzlies were in the process of moving from Vancouver to Memphis.
-Pau Gasol of Spain was selected in the same draft with the number three pick, by the Atlanta Hawks, then traded to the Grizzlies.
+Pau Gasol of Spain was selected in the same draft with the number three pick, by the Atlanta Hawks, then traded to the Vancouver Grizzlies.

 Battier was a versatile player with the size to play inside and the range to score from further out (particularly the corner three-pointer).
 However, he made his living as a hustle player on the defensive end, where he defended three positions (shooting guard, power forward, small forward) with a high degree of skill, netted a good number of blocks and steals, dove for loose balls, and frequently drew offensive fouls from his opponent.

 Houston Rockets (2006–2011)

 On June 28, 2006, Battier was traded by the Grizzlies to the Houston Rockets in exchange for Stromile Swift and the Rockets' number 8 selection Rudy Gay in the 2006 NBA draft.

 Battier has often been called "the ultimate glue guy" for playing sound, fundamental, team-oriented basketball, making his teammates more effective without flash or padding his own stats, and for making the most of his skills with discipline and hustle rather than raw athleticism.
-He's also known for his extensive preparation in studying the opposing team and the player he is assigned to guard: "I try to prepare for my opponent as thoroughly as possible.
+He's also known for his extensive preparation in studying the opposing team and the player he is assigned to guard: "I try to prepare for my opponent as thouroughly as possible.
 I want to know every angle on the man I am guarding to give me an edge.
 I read many, many pages and go over strengths and weaknesses many times before a game.
-'Proper preparation prevents poor performance.'
+Proper Preparation Prevents Poor Performance.
 That is a motto I like."
 The Rockets made him the team's only player with access to its highly sophisticated statistical data that they compiled on all opposing players; he used this data to become familiar with the tendencies of the players he would guard in each game.
 In a game between the Rockets and San Antonio Spurs in the 2007–08 season in which he was assigned to guard Manu Ginóbili, because Ginóbili was playing off the bench and his minutes were not in sync with those of typical NBA starters, Battier went to Rockets coach Rick Adelman before the game and asked to be kept out of the starting lineup and substituted in whenever Ginóbili entered the game.
 Rockets general manager Daryl Morey later said about the incident, "No one in the NBA does that.
 No one says put me on the bench so I can guard their best scorer all the time."